RSDKModding/RSDKv3-Decompilation/FAQ.md

 A: A likely reason for this is that you put the decomp in a directory in your user folder (Desktop, Downloads, Documents, etc).
 These directories are known to cause issues, so move your decomp installation elsewhere, such as the root of the C drive or another drive.
 If it's still not working, try redownloading and reinstalling the decomp.

 ### Q: I found a bug!
-A: Submit an issue in the Issues tab and we might fix it.
+A: Submit an issue in the Issues tab and we might look into it.
 Keep in mind that this is a decompilation, so bugs that exist in official releases will most likely not be fixed here.

 # Using Blit/Steam RSDK Files